TNG/KernelSbom/README.md

 pre-commit install
 ```

-when commiting `reuse lint` is executed as a pre-commit hook to check if all files have compliant License headers.
-If any file is missing a license header add it via
+When committing, `reuse lint` is run as a pre-commit hook to ensure all files have compliant license headers.
+If any file is missing a license header, you can add it using:
 ```
 reuse annotate --license="GPL-2.0-only" --copyright="TNG Technology Consulting GmbH" --template default <filename>
 ```
->**Note:** if the annotated file contains a shebang `reuse annotate` will add an empty line after the shebang.
-This empty line needs to be removed manually.
+> **Note:** If the annotated file contains a shebang, `reuse annotate` will insert an empty line after it.
+This empty line must be removed manually.